Commitment to accessibility

-Check out the new features4 in Microsoft Teams and Microsoft Family Safety.
+Check out the new features in Microsoft Teams and Microsoft Family Safety.

 Microsoft 365 is a subscription that includes the most collaborative, up-to-date features in one seamless, integrated experience.
 Microsoft 365 includes the robust Office desktop apps that you’re familiar with, like Word, PowerPoint, and Excel.
-You also get extra online storage and cloud-connected features that let you collaborate on files in real time.
+You also get additional online storage and cloud-connected features that let you collaborate on files in real time.
 With a subscription, you'll always have the latest features, fixes, and security updates along with ongoing tech support at no extra cost.
-You can choose to pay for your subscription on a monthly or yearly basis, and the Microsoft 365 Family plan lets you share your subscription with your family for up to 6 people, and use your apps on multiple PCs, Macs, tablets, and phones.
+You can pay for your subscription on a monthly or yearly basis, and the Microsoft 365 Family plan lets you share your subscription with up to five members of your household, for a total of six users, and use your apps on multiple PCs, Macs, tablets, and phones.

 This means that your Office 365 subscription will automatically be renamed to Microsoft 365.
-Get everything you love about Office 365, plus the additional benefits as they are released, all at the same price.
+Get everything you love about Office 365, plus additional benefits as they are released, all at the same price.
 No action is needed from your end.
-Changes will begin starting April 22, 2020.
+Changes began April 22, 2020.

-No. Microsoft 365’s applications are tailored for each platform and each operating system.
-The applications available for Mac users and the specific features included may be different from those available for PC users.
+No. Microsoft 365 apps are tailored for each platform and each operating system.
+The apps available for Mac users and the specific features included may be different from those available for PC users.
 With Microsoft 365, you can be flexible.
-With your account, you are not limited to exclusively Mac or exclusively PC, so you can transition across devices.
+You’re not limited to exclusively Mac or exclusively PC, so you can transition across devices.

 Yes.
 Documents that you have created belong fully to you.
-You can choose to store them online on OneDrive or locally on your PC or Mac.
+Store them online on OneDrive or locally on your PC or Mac.

 Internet access is required to install and activate all the latest releases of apps and services included in all Microsoft 365 subscription plans.
-Note that if you are an existing subscriber, you do not need to reinstall or purchase another subscription.
+Note that if you’re an existing subscriber, you don’t need to reinstall or purchase another subscription.

 For Microsoft 365 plans, Internet access is also needed to manage your subscription account, for example to install Office apps on other PCs or to change billing options.
 Internet access is also required to access documents stored on OneDrive, unless you install the OneDrive desktop app.

-You should also connect to the Internet regularly to keep your version of Microsoft 365 up to date and to benefit from automatic upgrades.
-If you do not connect to the Internet at least every 31 days, your apps will go into reduced functionality mode, which means that you can view or print your documents but cannot edit the documents or create new ones.
-To reactivate your apps, simply reconnect to the Internet.
+You should also connect to the internet regularly to keep your version of Microsoft 365 up to date and to get automatic upgrades.
+If you don’t connect to the internet at least every 31 days, your apps will go into reduced functionality mode, which means you can view or print your documents but can’t edit the documents or create new ones.
+To reactivate your apps, simply reconnect to the internet.

-You do not need to be connected to the Internet to use the Office apps, such as Word, Excel, and PowerPoint, because the apps are fully installed on your computer.
+You don’t need to be connected to the internet to use the Office apps, such as Word, Excel, and PowerPoint, because the apps are fully installed on your computer.

-As part of signing up for a trial or purchasing Microsoft 365, you will be prompted to sign in with a Microsoft account.
+When you sign up for a trial or purchase a Microsoft 365 subscription, you’ll be prompted to sign in with a Microsoft account.
 You must be signed in with this account to install and manage your Microsoft 365 subscription, or to use some subscription benefits, including OneDrive storage.

-You can share Microsoft 365 Family with 5 other people in your household, for a total of 6 users.
-Microsoft 365 Personal can be used by one person.
+You can share Microsoft 365 Family with five other people in your household, for a total of six users.
+Microsoft 365 Personal can be used by only one person.

-If you have an active Microsoft 365 Family subscription, you can share it with up to five members of your household.
+If you have an active Microsoft 365 Family subscription, you can share it with up to five members of your household for a total of six users.
 Each household member you share your subscription with can install Microsoft 365 on all their devices and sign in to five devices at the same time.

 To add someone to your subscription, visit the Microsoft account page and follow the on-screen instructions to add a user.
 Each person you add will receive an email with the steps they need to follow.
-Once they have accepted and completed the steps, their information, including the installs they are using, will appear on their My Account page.
-You can stop sharing your subscription with someone or remove a device they are using at the Microsoft account page.
+Once they have accepted and completed the steps, their information, including the installed apps they’re using, will appear on their My Account page.
+Go to the Microsoft account page to stop sharing your subscription with someone or remove a device they’re using.